codonlibrary/codonPython/README.md

 ## Why `codonPython`?

 Transparency
-  * Aline with government data principles and build public trust.
+  * To aline with government data principles and build public trust.

-Improve Code
+Imp`rove Code
-  *	Innovate and improve the code we provide.
+  *	To innovate and improve the code we use and provide.

 Usability
-  *	Increase the accessibility of code throughout the organisation.
+  *	Increase the accessibility and uniformity of code throughout the organisation.

 Cost Effective
-  *	Reusable generalised code will increase efficient in creating higher level processes.
+  *	Reusable 'generalised' code will increase efficient in creating higher level processes.

 ## New to GitHub?